PhatOrbs/Homework9.0/README.md

   ## Installation

-  First npm install into the directory, then to run it, input node index.js
+  First npm install into the directory, then to run it, input node index.js.

   ## Usage

-  :bacon: A readme.md is generated using user input and data from the supplied usernames profile
+  :bacon: A readme.md is generated using user input and data from the supplied usernames profile.

   ## License